-With reference to the subject, mentioned above, I am directed to inform you that the university authorities have accepted and granted approval to the Minor Change syllabi of B.A.
-Sports Part-II as Per NEP 2020 (1.0) dearee Programme under the Faculty of Inter-Disciplinary Studies.
+With reference to the subject mentioned above, I am directed to inform you that the university authorities have accepted and granted approval to the revised syllabi, nature of question paper and equivalence of B. A. Part II (Sem.
+III & IV) for followers degree programme under the Faculty of Inter- Disciplinary Studies as per National Education Policy, 2020 (NEP 2.0).